krzischp/product-category-classifier-chatbot/README.md

 The idea of this solution is to be able to monitor **the level of satistfaction** of the users about the product categories of our e-commerce website, and also to be able to **redirect more efficiently** to the right support channel (if the sentiment is negative), by associating a product category to our user's sentence and storing it in our Firebase database `messages`.

-Then we could pretty well imagine our Business Analysts doing the job of looking at thing like:
+Then we could pretty well imagine our Business Analysts doing the job of looking at things like:
 - the global percentage of negative sentiments
 - the global percentage of negative sentiments by product category
 - the global percentage of negative sentiments by user name and product category